unpoly/unpoly3-slides/index.md

 More control over the progress bar
 ==================================

-Unpoly 2 shows a progress bar when any request takes too long to load.
+Unpoly 2.1 has introduced a progress bar that shows while a request takes too long to load.

 This may be unwanted for requests are loading in the background, or have longer load times in the best of cases (e.g. a large report).